-Establishing a strong bond with your puppy can help with training out unwanted behaviors and teaching them new tricks.
+Establishing a strong bond with your puppy can help train out unwanted behaviors and teach them new tricks.
 But how exactly can you tell what your furry companion is thinking?
 Here’s a breakdown of what each body part is telling you.

 When dogs use their voice, it’s pretty easy to figure out what kind of mood they’re in.
 Growling is a sign of fear or aggression.
 Whining means they want something—maybe it’s food, attention, or a potty break outside.
 And barking can mean a few different things.
 Low, loud barks are your dog’s way of expressing anger or aggression.
 And short, high-pitched yips mean your puppy is feeling playful.

 Your puppy won’t always use their voice, though.
 A puppy showing their teeth can mean one of two things.
 First, if the canine teeth are bared in a menacing way, your dog is feeling threatened or showing aggression.
-Second, if the full set of teeth are showing (almost like a smile), your puppy is most likely feeling relaxed and happy.
+Second, if the full set of teeth is showing (almost like a smile), your puppy most likely feels relaxed and happy.

 Those puppy dog eyes are probably what sold you when it came to bringing this dog home!
 In addition to looking adorable, the eyes can tell you more about your pup than you’d think.
 If their eyes are squinty, your dog is feeling extra happy.
 If they’re wide open—especially if the pupils are dilated—your puppy is feeling alert and maybe even a little aggressive.
 And if your dog is consistently showing the whites of their eyes, they’re signaling distress.